-Meditation has been highly recommended for people in recovery, because it allows them to not only find peace within themselves, but to also think on where they want to be in life.
+Meditation has been highly recommended for people in recovery because it allows them to not only find peace within themselves but to also think about where they want to be in life.
 After using drugs or alcohol – which can make thought processes fuzzy – it can be extremely enlightening to meditate.
 Some people find that it helps with stress or anxiety; others find that being in tune with their own thoughts and feelings to such a high degree helps them make better decisions.
 Quietly looking inward, focusing on your breathing, and being mindful and aware of your own thoughts can also help in recognizing the warning signs of relapse.

 Because we are constantly given a stream of outside influences – from television, radio, the internet, and print media – it can be difficult to decide what we truly like or dislike and what seems appealing simply because it is trendy.
 Moving away from all of those outside influences for a little while each day can have a huge effect on your psyche and can allow you to truly discern what you want.

 Yoga, like meditation, helps one look inward and focus on thoughts, emotions, and breathing, yet it involves movement, which allows you to be in tune with your body.
 For many in recovery, having a good relationship with the physical self is just as important as the spiritual one.
 Substance abuse can ravage the body, as can self-image issues, but exercise can build self-esteem and encourage those in recovery to find their way back to a healthy life.
 Yoga, which allows for meditation during body movement, perfectly blends physical, mental, and emotional mindfulness.